What Is Fresnel In Blender And Why Is It Used?

 Setting The IOR Below 1 For Fresnel

-In the large majority of cases, it is impossible to have an index of refraction value of below one, as this would imply that the speed of light increases compared to being in a vacuum.
-There are a couple of exceptions with regards to metals like gold and silver which have IOR values of 0.47 and 0.18 respectively.
 There are a few reasons why this is the case but these are generally outliers and you will find that all materials, including the majority of metals, will have an IOR greater than 1 as you would expect with 1 being the speed of light in a vacuum.

-Below we have our red circle again, but this time with the IOR values of 0.9, 0.5, 0.25 and 0.
+Below we have our red circle again, but this time with the IOR values of 0.9, 0.5, 0.25, and 0.

 As you can see the effect here is very apparent and not at att natural.
 The object almost looks as if it has split into two, with one ball inside of another.
 The outside is the material reflecting the environment, while not displaying many of the properties of the material itself, like the base color.

 This clearly would not work for any realistic materials that we would want to create.
-So when manipulating this value for fresnel remember to keep it above one, and also remember that all materials have an assigned value or a range of values based on their real world properties anyway.
+So when manipulating this value for fresnel remember to keep it above one, and also remember that all materials have an assigned value or a range of values based on their real-world properties anyway.